-As the genetic resources and traditional knowledge is transfers from provider country to the user (industry), property rights including intellectual property rights (IPR), are the most relevant critical factors in the access and benefit sharing of genetic resources (ABS) concept.
+As the genetic resources and traditional knowledge is transferred from the provider country to the user (industry), property rights including intellectual property rights (IPR), are the most relevant critical factors in the access and benefit-sharing of genetic resources (ABS) concept.
 There are two possibilities that exist for strengthening the property rights of resource managers.
 On the one hand, national governments can ensure that the local level participates in the property rights over biodiversity and the benefits that arise from their use.
 On the other hand, international and national patent law requires the disclosure of the origin of genetic resources when IPR’s are granted.

 It is hoped that the Nagoya Protocol would address the imbalance arising from property rights distribution.
-The Protocol has strengthened the local level by asking the parties to take legislative, administrative or policy measures to ensure that benefits arising from the utilization of genetic resources that are held by indigenous and local communities are shared in a fair and equitable way with the communities concerned.
+The Protocol has strengthened the local level by asking the parties to take legislative, administrative, or policy measures to ensure that benefits arising from the utilization of genetic resources that are held by indigenous and local communities are shared in a fair and equitable way with the communities concerned.

-The industries that could get major impacted are Pharmaceutical Industries, Health Care Products and its various verticals, fast moving consumer foods (FMCG)/ Consumer Packaged Goods (CPG), Agriculture Products, Non-Commercial Research, and chemical industries etc.
+The industries that could get major impacted are Pharmaceutical Industries, Health Care Products, and its various verticals, fast-moving consumer foods (FMCG)/ Consumer Packaged Goods (CPG), Agriculture Products, Non-Commercial Research, and chemical industries, etc.

 It will also definitely provide the R&D sector with the certainty they need to invest in biodiversity-based research.
-Further the Indigenous and local communities may receive benefits through a strong legal system that respects the value of traditional knowledge associated with genetic resources.
+Further, the Indigenous and local communities may receive benefits through a strong legal system that respects the value of traditional knowledge associated with genetic resources.

 The exploitation of natural resources and small-scale players (farmers) is expected to decrease, and key constituents within the supply chain are likely to obtain higher benefits with the implementation of the Nagoya Protocol.

-On the other hand some of the drawbacks associated with this system will be with respect to ownership of patents since with the implementation of new rules and standards set up by various bodies including CBD, ownership of patents could become a serious threat.
+On the other hand, some of the drawbacks associated with this system will be with respect to ownership of patents since with the implementation of new rules and standards set up by various bodies including CBD, ownership of patents could become a serious threat.
 Also, problems associated with multiple patent ownership can erupt, because of a benefit-sharing scheme.

 Companies might have to look up for alternative strategies of usage of genetic resources to ensure that it should not fall within the framework of the Nagoya Protocol and also assess the criteria on new product development costs and strategies surrounding it.

-Though protocol in its essence has lot to offer, both to the provider and user, its enforceability and compliance may be a real challenge because of the complexity evolved in identifying the amount of profit to be shared, identification of beneficiaries, procedural requirements, technology transfer issues and overlapping property rights.
-It is yet to be seen how the signatory countries establishes the procedures and comply with the articles of the protocol.
+Though protocol in its essence has a lot to offer, both to the provider and user, its enforceability and compliance may be a real challenge because of the complexity evolved in identifying the amount of profit to be shared, identification of beneficiaries, procedural requirements, technology transfer issues and overlapping property rights.
+It is yet to be seen how the signatory countries establish the procedures and comply with the articles of the protocol.

-About the Author: Ms Sugandhika Mehta, Patent Associate at Khurana & Khurana and can be reached at: email@example.com.
+About the Author: Ms. Sugandhika Mehta, Patent Associate at Khurana & Khurana and can be reached at email@example.com.